vrabbi/katacoda-scenarios/joeslittletestscenario/step7.md

 To finish creating a package, we need to create two CRs.
 The first CR is the PackageMetadata CR, which will contain high level information and descriptions about our package.

-When creating this CR, the api will validate that the PackageMetadata’s name is a fully qualified name.
-That is it must have at least three segments separated by `.` and cannot have a trailing `.`.
+When creating this CR, the api will validate that the PackageMetadata’s name is a fully qualified name: It must have at least three segments separated by `.` and cannot have a trailing `.`.

 We'll make a conformant `metadata.yml` file: